RebelToolbox/RebelDocumentation/tutorials/audio/audio_streams.rst

 Introduction
 ------------

-As you might have already read in :ref:`doc_audio_buses`, sound is sent to each bus via an AudioStreamPlayer node.
+As you might have already read in :doc:`audio_buses`, sound is sent to each bus via an AudioStreamPlayer node.
 There are different kinds of AudioStreamPlayers.
 Each one loads an AudioStream and plays it back.